AllRightsReserved093/Acorn-Case-Study/README.md

 ### Why it mattered

-The main bottleneck was not just model response time.
+Model response time wasn't the main bottleneck.
 The system first needed to find a small, relevant set of candidate events from campus data.
 Without a retrieval layer, the AI path had too much noisy input and could take about a minute end to end.

 The hybrid search layer made the backend responsible for narrowing the search space before AI refinement.
 That changed the product behavior from slow, broad AI filtering to a more reliable retrieval-first system, bringing practical search latency under 10 seconds in the tested workflow.